aiida-vasp/aiida-vasp/docs/source/concepts/potentials.md

 ## How to pass potentials to a VASP calculation?

-For a single [VASP] calculation run, you should at the very minimum use the {ref}`vasp_workchain` (although we recommend to use the {ref}`converge_workchain` as the standard entry point), which takes the family as a database-storable string and a dictionary mapping elements to a particular variant for that element:
+For a single [VASP] calculation run, you should at the very minimum use the VaspWorkChain, which takes the family as a database-storable string and a dictionary mapping elements to a particular variant for that element:

 ```
 from aiida.plugins import DataFactory